Our Vision For Our Curriculum

 Phonics and Reading

 Developing the ability to read independently is an essential part of any child’s learning.
-At All Saints Academy, we strive to develop a passion for reading for all of our children.
-The love of books gives a lifetime of learning, excitement, enjoyment and the ability to learn with an eyes wide open view of the world.
+At All Saints Academy, we strive to develop a passion for reading in all of our pupils.
+The love of books gives a lifetime of learning, excitement, enjoyment and the ability to be informed and learn with an eyes wide open perspective upon the world.

-When the children become confident with their phonics, they then move onto the Oxford Reading Tree scheme.
-This links to and further develops the children’s growing phonetic knowledge.
-When ready, the children continue their reading journey with access to books that are banded by content and ability.
-Teachers regularly assess the children’s reading, through assessments and guided reading sessions, to ensure that the children are being engaged and challenged by the texts they read.
+Alongside the phonics teaching in Foundation Stage and Year One, our pupils also read books within the scheme ‘Big Cat’ for ‘Little Wandle’.
+When ready, the children continue their reading development with access to books that are banded by content and ability.
+Teachers build reading into all of their lessons, regularly assessing the children’s reading capability, through assessments and guided reading sessions, to ensure that the children are being engaged and challenged by the texts they read.

 We use Reading VIPERS to support children with their reading comprehension skills.
 All children will be working on VIPERS during class reading, whether it is reading as a class, in a small group, or one-to-one with an adult.
 We also encourage our parents to refer to VIPERS when they listen to their child read at home.